Button

 General

-UX Tips and Tricks
+UX Tips & Tricks: Icons and State

 - Avoid using generic labels, such as "Ok", as captions for your buttons.